Fettuccine with Pesto

 Fettuccine Pasta Served on Mikasa Antique White Pasta Bowl

-Pesto is a great way to use your basil and parsley when they are lush and in full season.
+Pesto is a great way to use your basil and parsley when it is lush and in full season.
 I like planting my herbs in pots where I can readily access them near my kitchen.

 Ingredients Needed for Fettucine with Pesto